codacy/codacy-stylelint/src/main/resources/docs/description/selector-no-vendor-prefix.md

  * This prefix */
 ```

-This rule does not blanketly condemn vendor prefixes.
-Instead, it uses [Autoprefixer's](https://github.com/postcss/autoprefixer) up-to-date data (from [caniuse.com](http://caniuse.com/)) to know whether a vendor prefix should cause a violation or not. _If you've included a vendor prefixed selector that has a standard alternative, one that Autoprefixer could take care of for you, this rule will complain about it_.
-If, however, you use a non-standard vendor-prefixed selector, one that Autoprefixer would ignore and could not provide, this rule will ignore it.
+This rule ignores non-standard vendor-prefixed selectors that aren't handled by [Autoprefixer](https://github.com/postcss/autoprefixer).

-The [`fix` option](https://github.com/stylelint/stylelint/tree/13.13.1/docs/user-guide/usage/options.md#fix) can automatically fix all of the problems reported by this rule.
+The [`fix` option](https://github.com/stylelint/stylelint/tree/14.1.0/docsuser-guideusageoptions.md#fix) can automatically fix all of the problems reported by this rule.

 ## Options

 ### `true`

-The following patterns are considered violations:
+The following patterns are considered problems:

 <!-- prettier-ignore -->
 ```css